2022 Stonehill Skyhawks football team

 The 2022 Stonehill Skyhawks football team represented Stonehill College as a first-year member of the Northeast Conference (NEC) during the 2022 NCAA Division I FCS football season.
 The Skyhawks, led by six-year head coach Eli Gardner, played their home games at W.B.
 Mason Stadium.
 Stonehill was ineligible for NEC title and FCS postseason play due to transition from NCAA Division II.

-Previous season

-The Skyhawks finished the 2021 season with a record of 8–2, 6–2 NE-10 play to finish in third place.